zmp/robocar110_ros/rc110_service/README.md

 You can find configuration in `~/.config/rc110/service.conf`

-* Please, specify your ip as `ROS_IP` in the following file to communicate with robot through network.
+* Please, specify your ip as `ROS_IP` in the file to communicate with the robot through network.
 * Also, you can change the default launch command through `RC110_LAUNCH_COMMAND` variable.

 ## Manipulation Commands